 In addition to restricting the amount of calories consumed, overweight women with PCOS should pay attention to the timing of the daily caloric intake.
 It is generally recommended to spread the calories throughout the day by having 5-6 small meals.
 This will keep the metabolism humming and reduce cravings for sweets and starches (very common among women with PCOS).
 The breakfast should be the biggest meal of the day as a big breakfast will help you get your metabolism going and you will burn more fat throughout the day.

 #2: Favor Monounsaturated Fats

 Saturated fats and trans fats can increase the risk of heart disease by raising LDL cholesterol (the "bad cholesterol") levels in the blood.
-As women with PCOS are at a greater risk for heart disease, a diet low in saturated fats and trans fats is recommended.
+As women with PCOS are have a greater risk of developing heart disease, an anti-PCOS diet plan that is low in saturated fats and trans fats is recommended.
 Furthermore, some studies suggest that these fats can also exacerbate insulin resistance which is usually associated with PCOS.
 In contrast, monounsaturated fats have been shown to decrease insulin resistance.
 They can also help reduce cholesterol levels and lower the risk of heart disease.

 #3: Choose Low-GI Carbs